apope1/popcorn-app/README.md

 This Popcorn App excercise is an app that allows users to search for movies from an online movie database.

-For the development of this app I use Kotlin as the programming language.
+For the development of this app I used Kotlin as the programming language.

 I used Koin for dependency injection, Retrofit and Moshi for API calls and JSON parsing.